Heloshka/Nity-world-/README.md

 AI-generated world that responds to the player

 40-level relationship system with NPCs and players

+## License

+This project is licensed under the Mozilla Public License 2.0 – see the [LICENSE](./LICENSE) file for details.

 Social events, economy, and politics in the game